 You can choose to volunteer in 6 or 12 months starting from August or January.

 If you choose to travel via the ICYE-program, you need to contact ICYE in your country.
 They will guide you through the process and prepare you for your journey.

 Take a look at the list of the Danish ICYE projects to get an idea of the type of projects you can volunteer at and read our National Profile, which is a very useful and fun guide about volunteering in Denmark.
 It consists of information about Denmark, the Danes, its culture, language, and traditions.

 In the following you can read 10 fun facts about Denmark which give a more fun and different image of the country.
 You can also see our Pinterest board in the widget below.

 - Fun fact #1: Danes really like pickled herring

-- Fun fact #2: Danes enjoy salty licorice with a glas of milk
+- Fun fact #2: Danes enjoy salty and strong liquorice

 - Fun fact #3: Danes have a strong sense of irony

-- Fun fact #4: The UN World Happiness Report has rated Danes as the happiest people on earth two years in a row
+- Fun fact #4: The UN World Happiness Report has rated Danes as the happiest people in the world several times

 - Fun fact #5: Danes have a special word “hygge” for that cozy feeling of togetherness.
 It means relaxing in great company

 - Fun fact #6: Danish pastry is actually called “wienerbrød” or “Viennese bread” in Denmark

 - Fun fact #7: The Danish language has no word for “please”

 - Fun fact #8: When crossing the road Danes typically wait for the traffic signals to change to “go”.
 Even if the road is clear!